Who Is Protecting Carpenter Park?

 There is no way to prove a case in advance for either side, of course.
 But a few clues may be found in the experience of other, similarly situated natural areas in other parts of the state.
 DOC staff members note that there is no other high-quality forest remnant situated with a high-density residential development so close to it.
 But one or two with fewer people living farther away have suffered for their proximity.
 Most are in the Chicago metropolitan area, but one, Spitler Woods, stands southeast of Decatur.
 The woods, which is owned and managed by DOC, has had instances of vandalism sufficiently worrisome that the staff is considering recommending fencing in the entire property.

 As part of their deliberations, however, the DOC "protection interests" noted that certain management steps, plus some other minor modifications in The Rail's layout, would minimize threats to the park.
 They endorsed the wisdom of increasing security patrols (to keep down firewood thefts, for example), a chain link fence to stem unauthorized access by both people and animals, plant screenings (to reduce noise and light impacts), and a buffer zone of 100 feet between the park and The Rail.

 Several of these steps would require Sapp's consent.
 The DOC group suggested removing the proposed high-density cluster housing to a more remote part of the project.
-It also suggested construction of a 100-foot buffer zone, and possibly relocating the access road that runs along the park border, or building a park on the housing site to provide residents with a recreational alternative to Carpenter Park.
+It also suggested possibly relocating the access road that runs along the park border, or building a neighborhood recreational park on the housing site to provide residents with an alternative to Carpenter Park.
 All have the disadvantage of costing money.
 Sapp reportedly has expressed polite interest in such modifications but has made no commitments.